 Improve business-university interface to help systemically foster deeper engagement amongst actors in the innovation eco-systems of both countries and create different models of business-university engagement for wider sharing and adoption.

 The lead applicant will be an individual at a Chinese university which must propose a means of collaboration with co-applicants that meet the above-identified Programme outcome areas.
 Co-applicants must include at least one Chinese SME and one UK university respectively to meet eligibility requirements.
 Additional partners are welcome and encouraged - applications which also involve a Chinese State Owned Enterprise, Regional Chinese Universities and UK businesses will be looked upon favourably.

 As a result of the call, a series of grants of up to GBP £100,000 will be issued.
 The project duration will not exceed 24 months, including all research activities and final reporting.
-The proposed start date for the project must be within April 2017 and all projects, including submission of reports, must be completed by end of April 2019.

 For this scheme, we require that the applying consortia for this grant cumulatively match fund the requested award amount at least in full.